-- 8.228 The District contains a range of important archaeological sites.
+- 8.231 The District contains a range of important archaeological sites.
 Some of these are designated as scheduled monuments, although most assets are non-designated and sometimes not known of until development proposals come forward.
 Scheduled Monuments are nationally significant assets and afforded great protection in the National Planning Policy Framework.
-The Council recognises that archaeological remains are a non-renewable resource which are valuable for their own sake and for their role in education, leisure and tourism. - 8.229 All sites allocated in the Local Plan have been considered for their archaeological potential.
-Where there is significant potential, the relevant policies set out the requirements for an archaeological investigation to take place prior to planning permission being granted. - 8.230 The Suffolk Historic Environment Record provides information about archaeological sites throughout the District and is used to identify sites that may be at risk from development.
-Policy WLP8.40 requires a full archaeological assessment of sites within potential areas of archaeological importance to describe the significance of any heritage assets affected and to ensure that provision is made for the preservation of important remains, particularly those that may be demonstrably of national significance.
-Archaeological Assessment prior to determination may comprise a combination of desk-based assessment; geophysical survey and/or field evaluation. - 8.231 Where proposals affect archaeological sites, preference will be given to preservation in situ unless it can be shown that recording of remains, assessment, analysis, reporting, dissemination and deposition of archive for access and curation will constitute appropriate mitigation for the impacts of development.
+The Council recognises that archaeological remains are a non-renewable resource which are valuable for their own sake and for their role in education, leisure and tourism. - 8.232 All sites allocated in the Local Plan have been considered for their archaeological potential.
+Where there is significant potential, the relevant policies set out the requirements for an archaeological investigation to take place prior to planning permission being granted. - 8.233 The Suffolk Historic Environment Record provides information about archaeological sites throughout the District and is used to identify sites that may be at risk from development.
+Policy WLP8.40 requires an archaeological assessment of sites within potential areas of archaeological importance to describe the significance of any heritage assets affected and to ensure that provision is made for the preservation of important remains, particularly those that may be demonstrably of national significance.
+Archaeological Assessment prior to determination may comprise a combination of desk-based assessment; geophysical survey and/or field evaluation.
 Archaeological conditions or planning obligations will be imposed on consents as appropriate.
-Appropriate programmes of work post-consent could include some or all of: - further evaluation; - upfront excavation; - palaeoenvironmental work; - building survey and or monitoring; or - control of contractor's groundworks. - 8.232 The provision of information for the public about archaeological work will be encouraged as appropriate to the scale of development and the nature of archaeological remains
+Appropriate programmes of work post-consent could include some or all of: - further evaluation; - upfront excavation; - palaeoenvironmental work;

+- building survey and or monitoring; or - control of contractor's groundworks. - 8.234 Policy WLP8.40 gives preference to preservation of remains in situ appropriate to the significance of the asset.
+This is unless it can be demonstrated that recording of remains, assessment and deposition in public archives would be more appropriate to mitigate the impacts of development. - 8.235 The provision of information for the public about archaeological work will be encouraged as appropriate to the scale of development and the nature of archaeological remains.